freeCodeCamp/freeCodeCamp/docs/how-to-work-on-the-docs-theme.md

 - The homepage is generated from the [`index.md`](index.md).
 - the sidebar navigation is generated from [`components/sidebar.md`](components/sidebar.md).

-## Serving the documenation site locally
+## Serving the documentation site locally

 Clone freeCodeCamp: